Everest Medicines To Announce 2024 Interim Results On August 28, 2024

-SHANGHAI, Aug.
-5, 2024 /PRNewswire/ -- Everest Medicines (HKEX 1952, "Everest", or the "Company"), a biopharmaceutical company focused on the discovery, clinical development, manufacturing and commercialization of innovative therapeutics, today announced that it will report its interim results for the six months ended June 30, 2024, and provide a business update on August 28, 2024.
+(MENAFN- EQS Group) Shanghai, China – August 6, 2024 – Everest Medicines (HKEX 1952,“Everest”, or the "Company"), a biopharmaceutical company focused on the discovery, clinical development, manufacturing and commercialization of innovative therapeutics, today announced that it will report its interim results for the six months ended June 30, 2024, and provide a business update on August 28, 2024.
 The Company will hold live conference calls in English and Mandarin on August 28, 2024 Beijing Time.

 The conference calls can be accessed by the following links: